 Step 5

-If you have exhausted your provider's internal grievance procedures and are not satisfied with the outcome, you can request an external review from an independent person or body depending on the provider.
+If you have exhausted your provider's internal grievance procedures and are not satisfied with the outcome, you can escalate your complaint to the National Student Ombudsman.

 Raising a concern with TEQSA